seo4ajax/companion/README.md

 This indicates that the page is correctly implementing the Google Ajax Scheme specification but the snapshot content is almost identical (orange) or identical (red) to the page served without the `_escaped_fragment_=` parameter.

 - If the displayed page content is complete, this could mean there is no need to implement the Google Ajax Scheme specification.
-- If the display page is partially rendered or empty then it probably means the server is not able to provide the snapshot of the page.
+- If the displayed page is partially rendered or empty then it probably means the server is not able to provide the snapshot of the page.
 You can also check that the user-agent is not blocked by the server and change it if needed in the options page.

 The orange color may also mean that there was an HTTP error (e.g. 4xx or 5xx status code) during the download of the snapshot.